Tomz899/Tomz899/README.md

 - Also improving my skills in SQL by learing PostgreSQL and using more SQL in work.

 ## :bulb: My projects:
+- [CyberPizza](https://github.com/Tomz899/OrderPizza) - *Beep* Web application in cyberpunk style to let customers order their favorite pizza with crazy ingredients.
+App have a restaurant manage panel to help you control orders and flag them as finished.
+- [BudgetApp](https://github.com/Tomz899/BudgetApp) - Django app to track your budget by adding income and expenses.
 - [Images-REST-API](https://github.com/Tomz899/Images-REST-API) - Django Rest Framework API for uploading images.
-- [OrderPizza](https://github.com/Tomz899/OrderPizza) - Django app for clients ordering and restaurant order managing.
-- [BudgetApp](https://github.com/Tomz899/BudgetApp) - Django app to track your budget by adding income and expenses.
 - [pandas-data](https://github.com/Tomz899/pandas-data) - My python, pandas scripts to work with excel data.
 - [ToDoApp](https://github.com/Tomz899/ToDoApp) - Django todo app.